-Data source: LCCI (Statistics Report), FMA (Liechtenstein Financial Market), approximation of employment abroad for banks (Liechtenstein Institute).
+Data source: LCCI (Statistics Report), FMA (Liechtenstein Financial Centre), approximation of employment abroad for banks (Liechtenstein Institute).

 Liechtenstein companies create jobs not only in Liechtenstein, but increasingly also abroad: In 2000, Liechtenstein's large industrial companies employed a total of 24'134 people abroad.
-Compared to the domestic employment of 7'971 at that time, this corresponded to a foreign share of 75%, which rose to 85% by 2018.
-The number of employees working abroad for LCCI industrial companies increased strongly in recent years to an amount of 58'071 in 2018 (2017: 53'443).
-In terms of full-time equivalents, the Liechtenstein banks are estimated to have approximately 3'800 employees working abroad (2'064 in Liechtenstein).
+Compared to the domestic employment of 7'971 at that time, this corresponded to a foreign share of 75%, which rose to 85% by 2019.
+The number of employees working abroad for LCCI industrial companies increased strongly in recent years to an amount of 58'201 in 2019 (2018: 58'071).
+In 2019, the Liechtenstein banks had approximately 4'000 employees, in terms of full-time equivalents, working abroad (2'064 in Liechtenstein).

-Research and development spending
+Private research and development spending